-House Judiciary Committee calls for Trump's removal in 658-page impeachment report;
+Dems' Trump impeachment case 'weak’ and dangerous, House Judiciary Republicans argue as report is released

 Good morning and welcome to Fox News First.
 Here's what you need to know as you start your Monday ...

-House Judiciary Committee releases impeachment report; Senate Dems send witness wish list for impeachment trial
+House Judiciary Committee calls for Trump's removal in 658-page report; Senate Dems send witness wish list for impeachment trial

 Rep. Jerrold Nadler, the chairman of the House Judiciary Committee, wrote that President Trump is a threat to the Constitution and should be removed from office, according to the committee's 658-page report on the articles of impeachment resolution against Trump that was submitted early Monday.

 The majority wrote that President Trump abused his office by soliciting the interference of Ukraine in the 2020 election and then obstructed the impeachment inquiry into his conduct.
 The report was released at 12:30 a.m.
 ET., and included a dissent from the committee's minority that called the case for impeachment "not only weak but dangerously lowers the bar for future impeachments."

+The House Judiciary Committee's Republican minority blasted the committee's rush to impeach Trump and wrote that history will not look kindly on how exculpatory evidence was ignored to meet a "self-imposed December deadline."
 Trump and the White House repeatedly have denied he did anything wrong.

 Meanwhile, Senate Minority Leader Chuck Schumer, D-N.Y., on Sunday sent Senate Majority Leader Mitch McConnell, R-Ky., a letter outlining the parameters for a weeks-long Senate impeachment trial, including the proposal that former National Security Adviser John Bolton and acting Chief of Staff Mick Mulvaney be subpoenaed to testify.